Flashchat200000/PI-format/README.md

 - ✅ AI metadata and EXIF
 - ✅ Easily parsable (struct-based layout)
 - ✅ Lightweight decoder & encoder (ideal for mobile/web)

+The format .pi was developed using the tools and capabilities provided by Manus AI